 Boiled Milk Frosting or Ermine Frosting-

 If you have not had boiled milk frosting you are really missing out!
-It is one of the two types of frosting associated with red velvet cake.
+It is one of the two types of frosting associated with red velvet cakes.
 Red velvet fans have strong feelings over which frosting you should use too!

 It is made by making a thick paste by cooking milk and flour (I like to add my sugar to this mix to ensure it’s not grainy.)
 Then you whip the cooled paste with butter to make a super light and fluffy frosting.

 It tastes a lot like whipped cream, so much so that was the name I was introduced to it by.
-But whipped cream can also be a frosting, so we’ll just call it boiled milk or ermine frosting to keep from getting confused!
+But whipped cream can also be a frosting, so we’ll just call it boiled milk or ermine buttercream frosting to keep from getting confused!

 I liked the texture of ermine frosting so much, I have used that as a base for a number of other frosting recipes.
 They usually start the same, making a thick paste of milk and flour and whipping it into some sort of fat.
 It makes for an extra fluffy whipped cream cheese frosting.